-Power BI Service allows you to set Data Alerts to notify you when data in your dashboards changes beyond limits you set.
+Power BI Service enables you to configure Data Alerts to receive notifications when data in your dashboards exceeds the predefined thresholds you specify

 Before moving further you have to know:- How to create a Dashboard in Power BI?